-One of the most common questions I’m facing is “How I can backup my EC2 instance?”.
-On Jan 16, 2019, AWS released their native service, which allows you to solve that particular problem with ease.
+One of the most common questions I’m facing is, “How can I backup my EC2 instance?”.
+On Jan 16, 2019, AWS released their native service, allowing you to solve that particular problem quickly.
 In this article, I’ll cover on-demand and scheduled backup configuration for your EC2 instance and recovery process using AWS Backup.

 What is AWS Backup

-AWS Backup is a fully managed backup service that makes it easy to centralize and automate the backup of data across AWS services in the cloud as well as on-premises.
+AWS Backup is a fully managed backup service that makes it easy to centralize and automate data backup across AWS services in the cloud and on-premises.